Deals of the day-Mergers and acquisitions

 ** United Arab Emirates’s sovereign wealth fund Mubadala Development Fund is close to a deal to buy Queiroz Galvao Energia SA, the renewable energy arm of Brazil’s Queiroz Galvao Participacoes, Brazilian newspaper Valor Economico reported.

-** U.S. defense contractor General Dynamics said on Tuesday it raised its offer for sector peer CSRA Inc to $9.7 billion, including $2.8 billion in debt, in an attempt to top an unsolicited bid from CACI International Inc’s.

 ** French private investment company Ardian has hired Rothschild to sell its 49 percent stake in Britain’s fifth-biggest airport, Luton, banking sources told Reuters.

-(Compiled by Karan Nagarkatti in Bengaluru)
+** Brazil’s state-controlled oil company Petroleo Brasileiro is reviewing an offer for UFN III and Araucaria fertilizer factories, a company executive said, part of the company’s plan to exit the fertilizer sector.

+** German meal-kit delivery company HelloFresh is buying U.S. rival Green Chef Corporation in a move that will boost revenue but will delay efforts to rein in losses.
+(Compiled by Karan Nagarkatti and Arunima Banerjee in Bengaluru)